MSc Electronic Engineering via short courses

 Process for passing a module

-Examinations are currently taken at the same time of the year as that for the full-time MSc students in January and June, and are taken in the UK, which requires overseas students to travel here.
+Examinations are currently taken at the same time of the year as that for the full-time MSc students in January and May/June.
+These are taken in the UK, which means if you’re an overseas student, you’ll be required to travel here.
 Usually, four weeks notice is given of the exam date from the Examinations Office.

 If you fail a module, you will be required to undertake a re-assessment the following August in any given year.